 - Vienna University of Economics and Business

 - Outlets whose cuisine lends itself to vegetarianism.
-We often get takeout from the Akakiko chain of Japanese restaurants, for example, and noodle bars have begun popping up everywhere
+We often get takeout from the Akakiko chain, for example, and noodle bars have begun popping up everywhere

 - The Vegavita range of meatless products (especially their tofu)

-- Soya drink (as a milk replacement) from Ja Natürlich, the in-house organic brand of Merkur and Billa supermarkets.
-They use domestically-grown soya beans
+- Soya drink (as a milk replacement) from Ja Natürlich, an in-house organic brand of Billa Plus and Billa supermarkets.
+Importantly, they use domestically-grown soya beans

-- The Vegini range of soya-free vegan products: particularly their pea-protein burgers (Merkur is usually a good place to find these)
+- The Vegini range of soya-free vegan products: particularly their pea-protein burgers and pulled chunks (Billa Plus supermarkets are usually a good place to find these)

 - The Veggie own-brand range of vegetarian and vegan products in Spar supermarkets

-Needless to say, your typical supermarket here also has plenty of pulses, cereals (like quinoa), vegetables, fruit, etc.
+Needless to say, your typical supermarket also has plenty of pulses, cereals (including quinoa, amaranth, etc.), vegetables, fruit, and so on.